Doctor of Management Program Frequently Asked Questions

 * The Association to Advance Collegiate Schools of Business International

-Time of degree will vary depending upon individual progress, as well as individual circumstances while enrolled in the program.
+Highly motivated students can complete the degree, including the dissertation, in three years.
+However, time to degree will vary depending upon individual progress, as well as individual circumstances while enrolled in the program.
 You are granted seven years to complete the program; however, the average completion time remains at four years.

 Can I take doctoral-level courses provisionally or without applying and receiving an acceptance letter?

 All DM students must complete the required 48 credits to complete the program.
 All courses must be taken in the structured order.
+Only 1 course per term is allowed.

 No, we do not accept transfer credits.